WavyWalk/simpler/README.md

 that's basically it

+# Licensing
 All code written by me in this repo is under MIT or WTFPL licenses, whatever you wish.
-For dependencies, see their licenses.
+For dependencies, see their respective licenses.